Over the past several weeks, we have focused on this Commercial Real Estate Team Series. We have focused on an array of team related issues including:

 Beyond one’s “KASH”, the ideal candidate will have the natural tendencies consistent with the role they will be filling on your team.
 As I have shared in prior blogs, top prospectors tend to be more naturally assertive and less structured.
 Likewise, someone who is fulfilling the business tends to be calmer and more structured.
 Dominant commercial real estate teams include natural behavior assessments in their hiring process.

 Anthropologists define culture as “the range of phenomena that are transmitted through social learning in human societies.”
 I like management thinker Marvin Bowers’ definition better.
 He said that culture is “the way we do things around here.”
 Teams built to dominate have a culture of hard work, accountability, and trust.
 During the interview process, candidates should be asked qualifying questions that demonstrate the values of your own team culture.

 This concludes our CRE Team Blog Series.
-As you may have guessed, I find that the “magic bullet” in commercial real estate success is being part of an integrated team.
-I have studied this evolution for the past 2 years, and I would like to share some more of my findings with you.
+As you may have guessed, I have studied this evolution for the past 2 years and found that the “magic bullet” in commercial real estate success is being part of an integrated team.